Mastering the Art of Magic by Eugene Burger

 Back at that lecture, Mr. Burger mentioned in passing that at the time he had 28 items in his working repertoire: "Down from 34—I'm moving in the right direction!"
 It occurred to me that given the number of tricks mentioned in his books, along with the tricks discussed or performed at the lecture, I might be able to synthesize a list that would comprise perhaps eighty percent or more of his entire performing repertoire, a rare opportunity in the study of a professional's working material, and an intriguing exercise that might produce some unanticipated insights.
 I constructed the list and studied it at length, and eventually made a couple of interesting discoveries, the most striking of which (and which he mentions briefly in this new volume) being that with only one exception, every item in the Burger repertoire included some sort of direct audience involvement!

 Years later, I would note that even in performance of his then current version of the classic Torn and Restored Thread, typically done as a demonstration piece without audience interaction, Mr. Burger would invite a spectator to gently pinch the ball of pieces, thus actually performing the magical gesture that apparently served to transform and restore the thread.
-(Gattan Bloom is the only other magician I know who directly involves the audience—indeed, a large number of audience members—in his version of this effect.)
+(Gaëtan Bloom is the only other magician I know who directly involves the audience—indeed, a large number of audience members—in his version of this effect.)
 As a result, I went through my repertoire, weeding out demonstration pieces unless I found strong grounds to maintain their inclusion, searching for opportunities to add audience involvement in other pieces, and trying to enhance such moments where they already existed.

-By the time the Craft of Magic and Other Writings appeared in 1984, Mr. Burger's influence on my work had evolved from revolutionary to evolutionary, and now was more naturally integrated as part of my larger outlook, blended with my own interpretations, tastes, and ideas.
+By the time The Craft of Magic and Other Writings appeared in 1984, Mr. Burger's influence on my work had evolved from revolutionary to evolutionary, and now was more naturally integrated as part of my larger outlook, blended with my own interpretations, tastes, and ideas.
 From Audience Involvement I had learned about "failure of the imagination on the part of the performer," and also that "presentation is the point at which you put yourself into your magic," and thus (as I eventually learned from the Schulien manuscript) stealing material was not only immoral, but also theatrically unwise.
 From Secrets of Restaurant Magic I learned that "The opening effect is you," and that, when faced with a hostile audience, I was "not the target."
 (At least, not often.)
 I had actually seen Mr. Burger stop a difficult audience cold, in real life circumstances, with his sparkling delivery of the phrase, described in this some booklet, "You're getting a little frisky, aren't you?"

 From this booklet I also learned that most people want to be appreciated and recognized, as well as praised, and how a close-up magician might achieve these important priorities.
 In the Schulien manuscript I learned why and how to stop and simply do nothing when a selected card is first returned to the pack, in order to better conceal an ensuing control, thereby following Erdnase's dictum that when you can't improve the technique, change the moment.
 From Intimate Power I learned that "If you have already been into magic for a year or more, you already know too many tricks."
 In the same book I learned a phrase that has often come to mind since, namely that assumptions comprise "those accumulated beliefs which seem so perfectly obvious ... that [one) wonders why everyone else doesn't share them as well," and I learned this by way of introducing the author's own shocking yet deeply accurate assumption that "Magic tricks really are not very entertaining in and of themselves."
 I learned this and much more from Intimate Power—more about the beauty and hard work of magic, and about how precision is "the source of the confidence and power which are the marks of the true magician."